NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ## Conclusion

-In comparison to other popular caching tools Redis offers a lot of flexibility.
+In comparison to other popular caching tools Redis offers a lot of flexibility in comparison with other in-memory databases.

-While Redis offers a measure of persistence it should not be used as the primary database, as all the data must be in memory it means that you must have increasingly large amount of RAM to hold the data.
-It must also be said that there are times when the database is not yet stored to file, and a failure at that time will result in data loss.
+While Redis offers a measure of persistence, it should not be used as the primary source of truth.
+As there are times when the database is not yet stored to file, and a failure at that time will result in data loss.

 I would also advise you to look at eviction rules[^19] in case Redis runs out of memory.